tahaarshad/CCNA-Prep/Network-Automation.md

 ## JSON Syntax Rules
 These are some of the characteristics of JSON:

-It uses a hierarchical structure and contains nested values.
+- It uses a hierarchical structure and contains nested values.
-It uses braces { } to hold objects and square brackets [ ] hold arrays.
+- It uses braces { } to hold objects and square brackets [ ] hold arrays.
-Its data is written as key/value pairs.
+- Its data is written as key/value pairs.
-In JSON, the data known as an object is one or more key/value pairs enclosed in braces { }.
+- In JSON, the data known as an object is one or more key/value pairs enclosed in braces { }.
 The syntax for a JSON object includes:

-Keys must be strings within double quotation marks " ".
+  - Keys must be strings within double quotation marks " ".
-Values must be a valid JSON data type (string, number, array, Boolean, null, or another object).
+  - Values must be a valid JSON data type (string, number, array, Boolean, null, or another object).
-Keys and values are separated by a colon.
+  - Keys and values are separated by a colon.
-Multiple key/value pairs within an object are separated by commas.
+  - Multiple key/value pairs within an object are separated by commas.
+  -  An object is an unordered list of key-value pairs (variables).
+Sometimes called a dictionary.
-Whitespace is not significant.
+- Whitespace is not significant.
-At times a key may contain more than one value.
+- At times a key may contain more than one value.
 This is known as an array.
 An array in JSON is an ordered list of values.
 Characteristics of arrays in JSON include:

-The key followed by a colon and a list of values enclosed in square brackets [ ].
+  - The key followed by a colon and a list of values enclosed in square brackets [ ].
-The array is an ordered list of values.
+  - The array is an ordered list of values.
-The array can contain multiple value types including a string, number, Boolean, object or another array inside the array.
+  - The array can contain multiple value types including a string, number, Boolean, object or another array inside the array.
-Each value in the array is separated by a comma.
+  - Each value in the array is separated by a comma.
-For example, a list of IPv4 addresses might look like the following output.
-The key is “addresses”.
-Each item in the list is a separate object, separated by braces { }.
-The objects are two key/value pairs: an IPv4 address (“ip”) and a subnet mask (“netmask”) separated by a comma.
-The array of objects in the list is also separated by a comma following the closing brace for each object.

 ***the characteristic of YAML include:***